intuition-dev/mbCLIx/docsSrc/src/amp.md

 AMP HTML is entirely built on existing web technologies.
 It achieves reliable performance by restricting some parts of HTML, CSS and JavaScript.
 To make up for those limitations AMP HTML defines a set of custom elements for rich content beyond basic HTML.

+AMP is useful for SEO and has two benefits for it.
+One is it will have a `Fast` label designation on search engine results pages, and the other is that it will be a ranking factor.

 ## AMP page example

 ### Head